 The Internet LED lights up when there is a connection made through the Internet port.
 It flashes to indicate network activity over the Internet port.

 The Power LED lights up when the Linksys Wi-Fi Router, E1000 is powered ON.
 When the router goes through its self-diagnostic mode during every boot-up, the LED flashes.
 When the diagnostic is complete, the LED is continuously lit.

 In a common setup, the Power and Internet LEDs are usually activated when the router starts up its normal function.
 Depending on whether you use one (1) or all four (4) router ports, its respective numbered port LED should be triggered.
-The Wireless LED turns ON when the wireless is enabled, and the WPS button will only light up when the Wi-Fi Protected Setup™ is initialized.
+The Wireless LED turns ON when the wireless functionality is enabled, and the WPS button will only light up when the WPS process is initialized.
 If you are having difficulty with blinking Power LED on a router, click here.